ue22-p25/backend-fastapi-notes-steps/step.md

-# fine-grained types NoteCreate NoteUpdate Note
+# use the new types